 Winter in Aqaba

 In winter, the weather drops dramatically, reaching an average of 8 degrees Celsius.
 This time of the year, especially January, witness a severe winter with heavy rainfall and snow.
-The weather gets so cold at night, especially the desert areas.
+The weather gets so cold at night, especially in the desert areas.
 However, Aqaba gets relatively warm weather, with a fair share of sunlight.
 So, it may be convenient to explore Aqaba City, as well as the historical site of Petra, as long as you pack some warm clothes.

 Spring in Aqaba